 - malathion (Malathion 57E) at 1.5 pints/a.
 REI 12 hr.
 PHI 3 days.

 - methoxyfenozide (Intrepid 2F) at 8 to 16 fl oz/a.
 REI 4 hr.
 PHI 7 days.
-Rates higher in the recommended range and additional applications at 10- to 18-day intervals may be required for heavy infestations, sustained moth flight, situations in which it is difficult to achieve thorough coverage, and for quicker knockdown of larvae.
+Additional applications at 10- to 18-day intervals at maximum rates may be required for heavy infestations, sustained moth flight, situations in which it is difficult to achieve thorough coverage, and for quicker knockdown of larvae.
+Do not apply more than 58 fl oz /a per season.
 See label for biofix information.
 Do not apply within 25 ft of an aquatic habitat, 150 ft if applied by air.

 - spinetoram (Delegate WG) at 4.5 to 7 oz/a.
 REI 4 hr.
 PHI 7 days.